aurascoper/palmer_penguins/README.md

 Included is a gradient-based functor network map as a 3D display for penguin migrations and variabity sourced from the PalmerPenguins.jl dataset and library.

-All that is needed is:

-# Penguin Migration 3D Visualization Project

 This project builds on research from classification problems using the Palmer Penguins dataset.

 Included is a gradient-based functor network map as a 3D display for penguin migrations and variability sourced from the `PalmerPenguins.jl` dataset and library.